kevlu123/VN-Patching-Tools/Ws2Explorer/Ws2Explorer/Docs/ws2explorer.highlevel.gametool.md

 Finds the game folder given a hierarchy which is descended from the game folder.
- The game folder is found by looking for a file named "AdvHD.exe".
+ The game folder is found by looking for a file ending in ".exe" and another file ending in ".arc".
  The game folder must be a real directory.

 ```csharp